-ARDC’s investment portfolio aims to support the development of research data assets and infrastructure to produce reliable high quality research, improve efficiency through greater sharing of resources, catalyse data innovation through data science, and enhance research translation to produce benefits for communities beyond the research sector.
+ARDC’s National Data Assets portfolio aims to support the development of research data assets and infrastructure to produce reliable high quality research, improve efficiency through greater sharing of resources, catalyse data innovation through data science, and enhance research translation to produce benefits for communities beyond the research sector.

-To ensure that these strategic goals are achieved, the ARDC requires all funded projects to plan, implement and report on research outcomes and impact from funded activities.
-This document provides broad guidance on the requirements of research outcome and impact reporting, planning and implementation for outputs of ARDC-funded activities.
+To ensure that these strategic goals are achieved, the ARDC requires all National Data Assets projects to plan, implement and report on research outcomes and impact from ARDC invested activities.
+This document provides broad guidance on the requirements of research outcome and impact reporting, planning and implementation for outputs of all National Data Assets activities.

 Research Outcomes Report

-All funded projects are required to provide a Research Outcomes report 12 and 24 months after project completion.
-The report should include any Research Outcome produced through the use of the funded data asset or infrastructure.
+All National Data Asset projects are required to provide a Research Outcomes report 12 and 24 months after project completion.
+The report should include any Research Outcome produced through the use of the ARDC invested data asset or infrastructure.
 This may include, but is not limited to:

 - Publications (e.g. journals, conferences, books or book chapters)